Sussex: Economy

+Transport

+Sussex's two main trunk roads are maintained by the UK Department for Transport - these are the A27/A259, which runs east-west along the coast, linking Chichester, Worthing, Brighton and Lewes and Hastings; and the A23/M23 which runs north-south, connecting Brighton and Crawley with Gatwick Airport and London.
+Other routes are maintained by local authorities and main routes include the A21 (Hastings to London), A22 (Eastbourne to London), and A24 (Worthing to London).

+Rail transport in Sussex is provided by the Govia Thameslink Railway (GTR) on the Thameslink, Southern and Great Northern franchise.
+This includes the Southern, Thameslink and Gatwick Express brands.
+Principle routes include the Brighton Mainline, East Coastway line, West Coastway line, Arun Valley line and Marshlink line.
+Since the 2010s it has been several interested parties have been examining the possibility of reopening the Uckfield — Lewes line, which would provide an alternative route to London to the Brighton Mainline.

+Located 3 miles north of Crawley town centre is Gatwick Airport, the UK's second-busiest and in 2024 the 10th busiest airport in the world.
+Sussex has two commercial ports, th ports of Newhaven and Shoreham-by-Sea.
+Connected to Newhaven Harbour railway station, DFDS provides a cross-channel passenger ferry service from the port of Newhaven to Dieppe in Normandy, France.
+From Dieppe there are rail services that provide onward connections to Rouen and Paris.

 Education

 The oldest university in Sussex is the research intensive University of Sussex, founded in 1961 at Falmer in Brighton, the first new university in England since World War II.
 The university consistently ranks among the top 20 universities in the UK.
-It is home to the renowned Institute of Development Studies and the Science Policy Research Unit, alongside over 40 other established research centres.
+It is home to the Institute of Development Studies and the Science Policy Research Unit, alongside more than 40 other established research centres.

 In 1992 it was joined by the University of Brighton (with campuses in Brighton, Eastbourne and Hastings) and in 2005 by the University of Chichester (with campuses in Chichester and Bognor Regis).
 Validated by University of the Arts London, higher education is also provided at Greater Brighton Metropolitan College, whose campuses in Brighton, Worthing and Shoreham-by-Sea are referred to as MET University Centre.

 The Prebendal School in Chichester is the oldest known school in Sussex and probably dates to when the Normans moved the Sussex bishopric from Selsey to Chichester Cathedral in the 11th century.
 Primary and secondary education in the state sector in Sussex is provided by its three local education authorities of East and West Sussex County Councils and Brighton and Hove City Council.
 Sussex also has some of the best-known independent schools in England including Christ's Hospital School, Brighton College, Eastbourne College, Lancing College and Battle Abbey School.